Quantifying Indirect Gender Discrimination on Collaborative Platforms: Methods

 \subsection{Femaleness}

-The key interest of this work is to operationalize gendered behaviour in two collaborative online platforms.
-In our previous work, we captured the gendered typicality of behavior as the probability of being female given behaviour.
-Specifically, we used a Random Forest model to predict whether a user's inferred gender is female.
-Our model took into account variables covering behavioral choices in the level of activity, specialization in programming languages, and the gender choice of collaborators.
-An important methodological consideration was that variables that capture one's behaviour are theoretically under the control of the individual.
-We called the resulting prediction score {\it femaleness}, which quantifies on a scale between 0 to 1 how female-like one's behaviour is.
+We capture the gendered typicality of behavior as the probability of being female, given a pattern of activity.
+Specifically, we use Random Forest models to predict whether a user's inferred gender is female.
+Our features are variables that cover behavioral choices, such as type of engagement (creating and modifying coding repositories, uploading design projects), specialization (programming languages or art categories) and networking (such as the number of followers).
+The resulting prediction score is {\it femaleness}, which quantifies the female typicality of creative behavior on a scale between 0 (most male-typical behavior) to 1 (most female-typical behavior).